 The idea for the Humber Arboretum began with landscaping and horticultural students looking for a place to practice their skills.
-This tradition continues with a variety of programs in Humber's Department of Applied Technology using the Arb for everyday learning along with larger student projects.
+This tradition continues with a variety of programs in Humber's Faculty of Applied Sciences & Technology using the Arb for everyday learning along with larger student projects.
 Past projects have included assisting in the constructions of the bedrock outdoor classroom, The Garden of the Rising Moon, the Tranquility Garden, and the Humber Food Learning Garden.

 Focusing on principles of sustainability, this diploma program teaches landscape design, site construction, horticulture, grounds maintenance, and related technologies.